gocd-contrib/gocd-groovy-dsl-config-plugin/README.md

 ## A note about security

 This plugin evaluates untrusted code on the GoCD server.
 A malicious script can do significant damage (steal keys and secrets, remove files and directories, install malware, etc).
-As such, **please** use this plugin only with GoCD servers and repositories where you completely trust your users.
+As such, **please** use this plugin only with GoCD servers and repositories where you completely trust the users who will have permissions to commit to the groovy-based config repo.

 ## Install